 *Staying in control of your time plan

-On our last day, we will get up early again, practice basic moderate to steep ice climbing techniques and review our acquired skills.
+On our last day, we will get up early again, practice basic moderate to steep ice climbing techniques or go through the crevasse rescue progression again and review our acquired skills.
 We will break down camp at around noon and you can expect to be back in the Seattle area at around 6pm.

 Sign up for a course or a trip and receive a 10% discount on purchases and a 20% discount on gear rental.
 Go to Pro Ski and Mountain Service.
 Pro Ski and Mountain Service is our retail specialty store.
 It has been located in North Bend, WA since 1999.